0x20F/bunny/README.md

 ## How to use
-* Clone the repository (not on crates.io yet)
-* Build it
+* `cargo install bun` (this does require rust nightly for now)
-* Run the server
+* Run the installed program `bun`
-* Create a custom search engine for your browser and point it towards the server
+* Create a custom search engine for your browser and point it towards the address the server is running on

 The server looks for a file that contains all the bookmarks inside the home directory (`~/bookmarks.toml`)